-Nora McGougall-Collins, Co-President
+Nora McGougall-Collins, President

 Nora has traveled extensively, starting with being born as a US citizen born abroad in Germany where her father was working on radio towers.
 After attending the local schools in Spain her parents realized that she was resisting the transition to reading English, so for second grade they sent her to boarding school in Morocco to learn to read English.
 Raising 5 children in Montana, Nora arranged for her family to host students and visitors from Japan, Ecuador, France, Peru, Colombia and Germany to give them international exposure.

-Diann Stewart, Co-President
+Diann Stewart, Vice President

 Carrie Gajdosik, Recording Secretary

 Carrie Gajdosik has hosted students from Argentina, Malaysia, India, Pakistan, and France.
 She has traveled throughout Europe as well as South Africa, S.E.
 Asia, India, Mexico, Israel, and New Zealand.
 Carrie "enjoys meeting international students and feels that it's important to expose our children to different cultures."
 Carrie has been a board member since 1992.

 Adair Kanter has hosted students from Japan, France and Morocco and her travels have taken her to Israel, France, Germany, Russia, Italy, Hungary, Denmark, England, and the Netherlands.
 About MIFP Adair says "I think that one of the strengths of the MIFP is reaching out to students who are far away from all that is home and making them feel welcome."
 Adair has been a board member since 1985.